Teriks/pake/README.md

 # Running pake scripts in pake

-Pake is able to run itself through the use of target.run_script or even pake.submake.run_script.  target.run_script is preferred because it handles writing program output to the targets output queue in a synchronized manner when multiple jobs are running.
+Pake is able to run itself through the use of target.run_pake or even pake.subpake.run_pake.  target.run_pake is preferred because it handles writing program output to the targets output queue in a synchronized manner when multiple jobs are running.